lit/lit.dev/packages/lit-dev-content/site/docs/v3/tools/development.md

 Lit support developing components in TypeScript, including full type declarations for the Lit APIs, standard and experimental decorators, and community tools for template type-checking and linting.

-Because Lit is just a library, and doesn't require a compiler or use non-standard langauge syntax, there are no specific TypeScript tools that are required.
+Because Lit is just a library, and doesn't require a compiler or use non-standard language syntax, there are no specific TypeScript tools that are required.
 Lit works with the official TypeScript compiler, `tsc`, with TypeScript wrappers such as those for Rollup, Vite, or Webpack, and alternate compilers like `esbuild`.

 The main requirements of a TypeScript project are:
 - Enabling a modern JavaScript language level, like with the `"ES2021"` [lib](https://www.typescriptlang.org/tsconfig/#lib).